National Geographic has named the Santa Cruz Trek one of the most beautiful in the world, and now I know why.

 Due to our small snafu above, we ended up getting back Huaraz, dropping off our gear, and finally returning to our apartment around 4pm.
 A shower and a hot meal never felt so good 🙂

-So, there you have it!
-If you are planning to solo hike Santa Cruz in Peru, this is absolutely everything you need to do to complete the trek on your own.
+If you are planning to hike Santa Cruz without a guide in Peru, this is absolutely everything you need to do to complete the trek on your own.

-If you come to Huaraz, I recommend considering a solo trek for Santa Cruz instead of an organized tour.
+If you come to Huaraz, I strongly recommend hiking Santa Cruz without a guide and skipping the organized tour.
 It was one of the most peaceful and beautiful trips of my life, and I would do it again in a heartbeat.

 PS Looking for more hiking in the Cordillera Blanca?
 Don’t miss the the surreal landscape of Laguna 69 or the adrenaline-pumping Nevado Mateo mountain climbing experience!
 Both are easy one-day outings from Huaraz and perfect to combine with your Santa Cruz trek in Peru.